 Calluses usually form when your body weight isn’t evenly spread between both feet.
 This leads to an imbalanced gait, where one ball of the foot is put under more pressure than the other.
 This increase in pressure causes the skin cells to die more quickly, which eventually forms a hard, protective shell-like covering or callus.
 Other reasons calluses form include:

 Since there are many reasons you can get calluses, your NJ foot doctor needs to ask you about your history of feet problems.
 Definitely tell Dr. Petkov if you’ve had conditions like arthritis, gout, recent foot and ankle fractures or even fungus toenails.

-If you visit your NJ podiatrist right after you notice your calluses or your callused skin isn’t too advanced, your doctor may recommend homecare remedies, such as applying moisturizing lotion daily to soften the calluses.
+If you visit your foot doctors in New Jersey right after you notice your calluses or your callused skin isn’t too advanced, your doctor may recommend homecare remedies, such as applying moisturizing lotion daily to soften the calluses.
 If you’ve had calluses for a long time, your podiatrist may order a digital x-ray to see the extent of your foot problems and recommend additional treatments if necessary.

 Once your podiatrist determines that you need professional callus removal, the first step is to clean and prepare the skin.
 Then your doctor trims the callus with a scalpel.
 This method removes the outer rough layer of skin, leaving behind fresh smooth skin.
 Since this procedure requires a delicate, knowledgeable touch, only a board-certified podiatrist should perform this treatment to avoid complications like bleeding or infection.